Home / Huntsman Spiders / White Lady (Leucorchestris arenicola)

 Spiderlings

-Not all of them survive to be an adult and maximum 2 spiderlings out of all eggs manage to thrive.
+Not all of them survive to be an adult and a maximum of 2 spiderlings out of all eggs manage to thrive.

 The Web